somesh05/rag-eval-pipeline/README.md

 -Generates grounded answers via Groq's Llama 3.3 70B, with a system prompt that explicitly tells the model to only use the retrieved context and admit when it doesn't know.

--Evaluates the whole pipeline automatically: a fixed "golden dataset" of question/ground-truth pairs is run through retrieval + generation, then scored on faithfulness, answer relevancy, and context precision using RAGAS with Llama 3.1 8B as an LLM judge.
+-Evaluates the whole pipeline automatically: a fixed "golden dataset" of question/ground-truth pairs is run through retrieval + generation, then scored on faithfulness, answer relevancy, and context precision using RAGAS with openai/gpt-oss-120b as an LLM judge **(see CASE_STUDY.md for why this choice matters).
+**
 -Exposes all of this through a two-tab Gradio app — a Chat tab for live Q&A, and an Evaluation Dashboard tab for running and comparing benchmark passes.

 **Tech Stack**

-Embeddings                            BAAI/bge-base-en-v1.5 (local, CPU) Keyword retrieval                         rank_bm25 (BM25Okapi)
+Embeddings:                            BAAI/bge-base-en-v1.5 (local, CPU)

+Keyword retrieval:                         rank_bm25 (BM25Okapi)

-Vector store                             ChromaDB (persistent, local) Generation                                    Llama 3.3 70B via Groq Evaluation                             RAGAS, Llama 3.1 8B as judge Interface                                          Gradio Secrets management                              python-dotenv
+Vector store:                             ChromaDB (persistent, local)

+Generation:                              llama-3.1-8b-instant via Groq

+Evaluation:                             RAGAS, openai/gpt-oss-120b as judge

+Interface:                                          Gradio

 **Document path:**